Most importantly, share your plan

 There are a few things to consider when you are preparing for a walk in the Sapphire Coast wilderness, even if it is a short walk.

-Take a first aid kit, a travel kit for your car can be boosted with sun cream, insect repellent, spray on bandage, antiseptic, space blanket and antihistamine.
-Include a small container with a list of your allergies and/or medical requirements and emergency contact numbers.
+Be medically prepared with a first aid kit.
+If you already have a car travel kit, you can boost this by adding sun cream, insect repellent, spray on bandage, antiseptic, space blanket and antihistamine.
+It’s also wise to include a small container with a list of your allergies and/or medical requirements and emergency contact numbers.

-Wear a hat, sturdy, enclosed footwear and take weatherproof clothing.
-Take your camera or binoculars if you want to birdwatch and whale watch.
+Make sure you wear a hat, sturdy enclosed footwear and take weatherproof clothing.
+Take your camera or binoculars if you want to bird and whale watch.

 While most tracks are well-marked, it is a good idea take a topographic map and compass, or a GPS.

 Check weather conditions before setting out, as some of the roads can become boggy when it rains and there may be fire restrictions in the warmer months.
 Strong rips and currents may be present at waterways – take care in the water and please supervise children at all times.
 A current NSW recreational fishing licence is required when fishing in all waters.
-Get one or renew yours here.
+Get a NSW fishing licence or renew yours here.